 With Limestone being a popular vivarium rock to use in hardwater enclosures, I wanted to cover a more soluble variation of the stone in this article.
 Elephant Skin Stone is a rock growing in today’s aquarium hobby and for good reason.
-This weathered Dolomite Rock is a rather difficult stone find and has advantages that typical Calcite-based stones don’t usually come with.
-Today we will do a full deep dive on the hardscaping rock and cover every aspect you should know before using one in an aquarium.
+This weathered Dolomite Rock is a rather difficult stone to find and has advantages that typical Calcite-based stones don’t usually come with.
+Today we will do a full deep dive into the hardscaping rock and cover every aspect you should know before using one in an aquarium.

 Traditional Name: Elephant Skin Stone

 Habitat: Caves, Caverns, Mountains

 Density (g/cm3): 2.85g

 Hardness: 3.5 – 4

 Elemental Type: Sedimentary Rock (Magnesium, Calcite)

 What Is Elephant Skin Stone?

 Elephant Skin Stone is a sedimentary rock composed of mostly calcium magnesium carbonate.
 Commonly referred to as weathered Dolomite Rock and Dolomitic Limestone, this stone is the result of Dolostones that have been chemically weathered from wind and rain penetration.
 Often sold as a medical supplement as well as an industrial product, this rock has become a very popular stone to use in aquariums as a background scape and centerpiece.